 According to one interpretation, she gave birth to a single egg from which hatched the twins Castor and Polydeuces as well as Helen.
 The shell of this egg was said to have been put on display at a temple in Sparta, hanging by ribbons from the ceiling.
 A rival account says that Leda produced two eggs, from one of which emerged Castor and Polydeuces while from the other came Helen and her sister Clytemnestra.
 To add to the confusion, Polydeuces and Helen were reputedly the children of Zeus, while Castor and Clytemnestra were fathered by Tyndareus.
-Castor and Polydeuces are commemorated by the constellation Gemini, where Polydeuces is better known to astronomers by his Latin name, Pollux.
+Castor and Polydeuces are commemorated by the constellation Gemini, where Polydeuces is better known by his Latin name, Pollux.

 Aratus called the constellation simply Ὄρνις (Ornis), the bird.
 Its identification with a swan (Κύκνος, i.e. Kyknos, or Cygnus in Latin transliteration) was introduced half a century later by Eratosthenes.
 Despite Eratosthenes’s identification of the constellation with a swan, Ptolemy followed Aratus by referring to it as an anonymous Bird in his Almagest some 350 years later.